gvwilson/fiction/santas/index.md

 <section markdown="1">

-## Episode 8: Another Point of View Is Presented
+## Episode 8: Shelves Full of Arms and Legs

 When Finner was next aware of his own existence, his head was several feet away from his body.